AML Compliance for Australian Lawyers, Accountants and Financial Service Providers

 Partnership Agreement

-A formal written loan agreement is the primary evidence that a movement of money represents a genuine loan — without one, the transfer may require a Suspicious Matter Report under Tranche 2.
+A formal written loan agreement is key evidence that a transfer of funds is a genuine loan.
+Without one, the transaction may be treated as suspicious and could trigger a Suspicious Matter Report under Tranche 2 obligations.

 Market leading providers.
 Constitute, NTAA Corporate, Castle Corporate, and PantherCorp all operate on the Docscentre platform - the same underlying document preparation technology, reviewed by specialist lawyers, and integrated with BGL, Class Super, Xero Practice Manager, and more.
 If you already have an account with any of these providers, use the Member Login below to access your existing account and order history.
 If you would like to create an account, registration is free and you can sign up below.